 What is osteoporosis?

 Osteoporosis is a disease of the bones.
 It causes you to lose bone mass.
 Osteoporosis occurs most often in older adults.
 Women are more likely to have it than men.
 This is due to several factors.
 Women have less bone mass than men to begin with.
 Women also tend to live longer and absorb less calcium.
-In women, the rate of bone loss speeds up after menopause, when estrogen levels fall.
+In women, the rate of bone loss speeds up after menopause, when estrogen levels decrease.
 Since the ovaries make estrogen, faster bone loss may occur if both ovaries are removed by surgery.

 Symptoms of osteoporosis

 You may not know you have osteoporosis until your symptoms are severe.
 Signs include frequent broken bones or fractures, low back pain, or a hunched back.
 You may get shorter over time due to osteoporosis.
 The condition can cause your vertebrae (the bones in your spine) to collapse.
 These problems tend to occur after a lot of bone calcium has already been lost.

 There are two ways osteoporosis can occur.
 You can lose too much bone, or your body cannot produce enough bone.
 Some people have both issues.
 When you’re young, your bones are dense and strong.
 Osteoporosis makes your bones brittle and breakable.

 It is natural to lose some bone mass as you age.
 For most adults, this begins in their mid 20s.
 Other factors can increase your risk of osteoporosis.
 Some of these risk factors are out of your control.
 For others, you can take steps to reduce your risk.
 Talk to your family doctor about your risk factors.